Don Beyer: Business career

-Beyer served as a member of the board of Demosphere International, Inc., a leading soccer registration software provider.
+Beyer served on the board of Demosphere International, Inc., a leading soccer registration software provider.
 He was also a board member of History Associates, which bills itself as "The Best Company in History."
 He has served on the Virginia Board of First Union National Bank, the board of Shenandoah Life Insurance Company, and the board of Lightly Expressed, a fiber optic lighting design and manufacturing firm.

 Civic activism

-During nearly two decades of community activism, Beyer has taken leadership roles on the boards of many business, philanthropic and public policy organizations, the Fairfax County Chamber of Commerce and the American Cancer Society.
+During nearly two decades of community activism, Beyer has taken leadership roles on the boards of many business, philanthropic and public policy organizations, including the Fairfax County Chamber of Commerce and the American Cancer Society.
 He has received numerous awards and honors, including the Grand Award for Highway Safety from the National Safety Federation; the James C. Wheat Jr. Award for Service to Virginians with Disabilities; the Earl Williams Leadership in Technology Award; and the Thomas Jefferson Award for 2012 from American Citizens Abroad.

 In 2017, he received the Leaders for Democracy Award from the Project on Middle East Democracy.
 In April 2017, he received the Community Integration Leadership Award for Community and Public Service from the ENDependence Center of Northern Virginia and the Community Engagement Award from Phillips Programs for Children and Families.
 In 2021, Beyer received the Excellence in Public Service Award from the Population Association of America.

 Beyer chaired the board of the Alexandria Community Trust, Alexandria's community foundation, and the board of Jobs for Virginia Graduates, the state's largest high school dropout prevention program.
 He is a former president of the board of Youth for Tomorrow, Washington Redskins coach Joe Gibbs's residential home for troubled adolescent boys and girls.
 He also served on the board of the DC Campaign to Prevent Teen Pregnancy.
 He currently serves on the board of directors of Jobs for America's Graduates.

 In 2022, readers and editors of Arlington Magazine named Beyer "Best Elected Official" as part of the magazine's annual roundup of favorite restaurants, shops, doctors, summer camps, live bands and more in Arlington County, Virginia.

 Political career

-Beyer was the northern Virginia coordinator of the Gerald L. Baliles campaign for governor in 1985.
-In 1986, Governor Baliles appointed Beyer to the Commonwealth Transportation Board (CTB), which is responsible for overseeing the Virginia Department of Transportation and allocating highway funding to specific projects.
-It consists of 17 members, including the Secretary of Transportation, Commonwealth Transportation Commissioner, Director of the Department of Rail and Public Transportation, and 14 citizen members who are appointed by the governor and confirmed by the Virginia General Assembly.
+Beyer served as the northern Virginia coordinator for the Gerald L. Baliles campaign for governor in 1985.
+In 1986, Governor Baliles appointed Beyer to the Commonwealth Transportation Board (CTB), which oversees the Virginia Department of Transportation and allocates highway funding to specific projects.
+It consists of seventeen members, including the Secretary of Transportation, Commonwealth Transportation Commissioner, Director of the Department of Rail and Public Transportation, and fourteen citizen members who are appointed by the governor and confirmed by the Virginia General Assembly.